Javier Imbroda

 Francisco Javier Imbroda Ortiz (8 January 1961 in Melilla – 2 April 2022) was an Andalusian basketball coach and politician.
 He was the sixth coach with the most games directed in the Liga ACB.
 He served as a member of the Andalusian Parliament since 2018, and served as the Minister of Education and Sports from 2019 until his death from prostate cancer.

-Imbroda died from prostate cancer in Malaga, on 2 April 2022, at the age of 61.
+Imbroda died from prostate cancer in Málaga, on 2 April 2022, at the age of 61.